 In the unlikely circumstance that the deceased person is not survived by any family members as described above, then the entire probate estate will escheat to the State of Arizona.

-So exactly what will you inherit if your relative dies without leaving a Last Will and Testament and the relative was a resident of Arizona or owned real estate located in Arizona?
-Even if you determine based on the information presented above that you are entitled to an intestate share of your relative's estate, you may very well not inherit anything.
-Why?
-Because your relative may have left all non-probate property or the debts your relative owed at the time of death may exceed the value of the probate estate which will make the estate insolvent.
+Even if you determine based on the information presented above that you are entitled to an intestate share of your relative's estate, you may not inherit anything.
+Your relative may have left all non-probate property or the debts your relative owed at the time of death may exceed the value of the probate estate which will make the estate insolvent.

 The information contained in this article is not tax or legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.
 For current tax or legal advice, please consult with an accountant or an attorney.